near/docs/docs/4.tools/near-api-js/using-near-api-js.md

 ---
-id: getting-started
+id: using-near-api-js
-title: Using JS API to interact with NEAR
+title: Using JavaScript API to interact with NEAR
-sidebar_label: Using JS API
+sidebar_label: Using JavaScript API
 ---

 import Tabs from '@theme/Tabs';